bipinKrishnan/ml-recipe-book/README.md

 <img src="logo.png" width="400px">

-**A book containing step by step instructions to train deep learning models for common tasks**
+**A book containing step by step instructions to train deep learning models for a variety of tasks**

 <p align="center">
    <a href="#read-the-book">Read the book</a> |